SlothfulAlfred/mdc_100_series/README.md

 - Using the [AppBar] Widget to create a platform-agnostic app bar with action buttons and a title

 # MDC-103
+- Creating and using themes to customize app
+- A glimpse at custom widgets like [AsymmetricView] and [CutCornerOutline]
+- Consulting the definition of Widgets when unsure about usage
+- Styling and customizing widget shapes and elevations

 # MDC-104